KiraQueensThirdBomb/dotshome/README.md

 ```shell
 matugen image ~/Wallpapers/wall1.jpg
 ```
-and with that you should be set and ready to go
+and with that you should be set and ready to go<br>
+also please note that thease dots come with departuremono nerd font 3.4.0<br>

 <h2>TO set up:</h2>
 -widgets (maybe steal some😈) <br>